How to Be a Superhero A-Performer

 These high-energy people are organized, clean and very productive.
 They get more work done per hour than average.
 They are fast learners, honest and popular.

 In an average community, around 5% are A-Performers.
 They include famous A-Performers like Elon Musk, Jeff Bezos and Bill Gates as well as millions of non-famous A-Performers.
-You probably know a few A-Performers because 5% of the US population is 390,000,000!
+You probably know a few A-Performers because 5% of the US population, of 390,000,000, is over 19,500,000 people!

 Every terrific movie has at least one fictional A-Performer (usually played by an actual A-Performer actor).
 Every successful recording artist, scientist, sports champion, innovator and writer is an A-Performer.